-Dr. Scheherazade Rehman is the director of the European Union Research Center (EURC), professor of international finance/business, and professor of international affairs at the George Washington University, Washington, D.C.
+Dr. Scheherazade Rehman is the director of the European Union Research Center (EURC), a professor of international finance/business, and a professor of international affairs at the George Washington University in Washington, D.C.

 The EURC holds the European Commission Award for “EU Center of Excellence in the U.S.” via its American Consortium on EU Studies (ACES) of EU Centers in Washington, D.C.
 Dr. Rehman is also a Senior Fulbright Scholar.